Atherosclerosis

 Blood tests

-Blood tests check the levels of cholesterol, triglyceride , blood sugar, lipoproteins , or proteins that are signs of Inflammation , such as C-reactive protein.
+Blood tests check the levels of cholesterol, triglycerides , blood sugar, lipoproteins , or proteins that are signs of inflammation , such as C-reactive protein.

 Electrocardiogram